-Davis, a Democrat, was the representative for West Virginia's 1st congressional district from 1911 to 1915.
+Davis was the representative for West Virginia’s 1st congressional district and was a Democrat.
+He served from 1911 to 1915.

 From Apr 1911 to Nov 1913, Davis missed 76 of 285 roll call votes, which is 26.7%.
 This is on par with the median of 32.2% among the lifetime records of representatives serving in Nov 1913.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000